dotnet/docfx/docs/docs/pdf.md

 ### `pdfCoverPage`

-A path to an HTML page relative to output root.
+A path to an HTML page relative to the root of the output directory.
 The HTML page will be inserted at the beginning of the PDF file as cover page.

+> [!NOTE]
+> For the cover page to appear in PDF, it needs to be included in build.
+> For instance, if `cover.md` is outputted to `_site/cover.html`, you should set `pdfCoverPage` to `cover.html`.

 ## Customize PDF Pages